~BRIEF BIO~

 ~I am presently retired from full time teaching and serve as a free lance mathematics professor at Marist College and at Dutchess Community College.

-~After taking a few years off, I started on-campus teaching at Marist College in the Fall of 2002 and at DCC and have been teaching courses for Marist, on-campus, continuously since that time (not active during the Fall 2020-Fall 2023).
+~After taking a few years off, I started on-campus teaching at Marist College in the Fall of 2002 and at DCC and have been teaching courses for Marist, on-campus, continuously since that time.

 ~My field of specialization is Calculus Instruction